crsimpson5/clicky-game/README.md

 ### App info

-This app was created using React and React-Bootstrap.
+This app was created using React and React-Bootstrap and is mobile responsive.

 https://crsimpson5.github.io/clicky-game/